Climbing wall: Indoor climbing

-The proliferation of indoor climbing gyms has increased the accessibility, and thus the popularity, of the sport of climbing.
-Since environmental conditions (ranging from the structural integrity of the climbing surfaces to equipment wear, to proper use of equipment) can be more controlled in such a setting, indoor climbing is perhaps a safer and more friendly introduction to the sport.
+Terres Neuves integrated the concept of pre-drilled plywood walls fitted with T-nuts, as developed in 1986 by the Brussels-based firm Alpi'In.
+Pierre d'Haenens is the inventor of this system, which is now used worldwide by all climbing wall manufacturers.
+Terres Neuves still exists today in an almost unchanged form.

 The first indoor walls tended to be made primarily of brick, which limited the steepness of the wall and variety of the hand holds.
 More recently, indoor climbing terrain is constructed of plywood over a metal frame, with bolted-on plastic hand and footholds, and sometimes spray-coated with texture to simulate a rock face.

 Most climbing competitions are held in climbing gyms, making them a part of indoor climbing.

 Compared to outdoor climbing

-Indoor and outdoor climbing can differ in techniques, style and equipment.
+Indoor and outdoor climbing can differ in techniques, style, and equipment.
 Climbing artificial walls, especially indoors, is much safer because anchor points and holds are able to be more firmly fixed, and environmental conditions can be controlled.
 During indoor climbing, holds are easily visible in contrast with natural walls where finding a good hold or foothold may be a challenge.
 Climbers on artificial walls are somewhat restricted to the holds prepared by the route setter, whereas on natural walls they can use every slope or crack in the surface of the wall.
 Some typical rock formations can be difficult to emulate on climbing walls.